E-commerce: Answer These First

 What Every Good Ecommerce Provider Should Be Doing

-What you want to sell, who you want to sell to, and how you want to sell determine largely the type of e-commerce solutions most suitable for you.
+What you want to sell, who you want to sell to, and how you want to sell all determine the type of e-commerce solutions most suitable for you.

 So here are some questions to get you thinking if you intend to set up an e-commerce site.
 Think about your answers deeply too.
 It’ll save you a lot of pain, money and heartache if you start with the basics – superb planning!

-• What carrier will you use?
-For example, Fedex, postal service, UPS, or other?
+- What carrier will you use?
+For example, Pos Malaysia, DHL, Fedex, Kangaroo Express, Nationwide, UPS, or other?

-• What future promotions will you have on your site?
+- What ongoing promotions will you have on your site?

-• What about restrictions?
+- What about restrictions?
 Are you aware of restrictions with regard to sending your products overseas?
-Think about VAT or applicable taxes.
+Think about GST or applicable taxes.
+Many off-the-shelf e-commerce systems need to be customised to handle GST especially if you’re in Malaysia.

 Do your photos entice?